-TABLE to toggle between OFF and ON (the default is off).
+ISH (SECH) to access the "SRCH-GROUP" menu.
+Use the ⇔ keys to select the SRCH-GROUP to toggle between OFF and ON (the default is off).

-The Harmonian to accept the changes and return to the display prior to accessing the search environment menu.
-Alternatively you may move to the next option (DELETE J) by pressing the ♣ key.
+113H37 (ENT) to accept the changes and return to the display prior to accessing the search environment menu.
+Alternatively you may move to the next option (DELETE J) by pressing the key.